 1. Laser Treatment

-Dermatologists treat PIE with a variety of lasers, including powerful pulsed light and pulsed dye lasers.
-These function by locating and removing damaged blood vessel regions beneath the skin, reducing irritation and discoloration.
+Dermatologists combat PIE using a variety of lasers, including pulsed dye lasers and intense pulsed light lasers.
+These function by penetrating the skin deep enough to reach, break down, and remove the damaged blood vessel regions beneath the skin that are causing PIE, thus reducing irritation and discoloration.

-A derma-roller with small needles is used to create superficial, controlled skin damage in micro-needling.
-This causes the skin to create new collagen-rich tissue, which eliminates red patches on the surface.
+A derma-roller with small needles is used to create superficial, controlled skin injury in micro-needling.
+This stimulates the skin to create novel collagen-rich tissue, which eliminates red patches on the surface.
 To observe the results, you may need to have micro needling done several times.

-Always keep in mind that prevention is always better than cure.
-There are a few basic steps you may do to prevent post-inflammatory erythema following an acne infection.
+Always remember that prevention is better than cure.
+PIE is indeed a frustrating condition for many acne sufferers.
+But, there are a few basic steps you may follow to prevent post-inflammatory erythema following an acne infection.

-- Never pick, squeeze, touch, or itch your pimples.
+- Never pick, squeeze, or touch your pimples as this will aggravate them

 - Apply sunscreen daily